“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 She heads back up Basin Street, towards Louis Armstrong again, but tucks into St. Louis Cemetery instead.
 Seems appropriately glum, and even in life the six-foot wall wasn’t really a barrier to her.
 There’s some drama to the choice.
 A vampire in a cemetery.
 Really, she just wants the peace of it.
 The stillness.
 Someplace she can get away.
 Someplace she can get lost.

 Heat isn’t an issue after the sun goes down, though.
 Then it’s simply graveyard at night.
 The atmosphere alone gives individuals little enough cause to linger, even if the cemetery weren’t closed to the public, even if the cemeteries weren’t nexuses of crime and gang activity.
 Caroline doesn’t run into any, though.
-Maybe she’s simply lucky.

-Or maybe the would-be predators realize they’re outclassed.
+Maybe would-be predators realize they’re outclassed.

 The signs are there, though.
 Besides the usual cryptic symbols adorning many of the family tombs, signs of vandalism and and too-modern urban decay are as abundant as graves themselves: cigarette butts, discarded needles, and even used condoms.
-Caroline can only imagine what moribund, demented souls would require such in this place.

 “Cities of the Dead” feels all-too apt.

 Like any city, some residents live large and others live small.
 The Malveauxes are one of the rich and historied enough families to have their own massive intergenerational mausoleum.
 A crucifix soars from the roof, as if to proclaim its occupants’ ascension to heaven.
 Caroline knows many of the names.
 Jean Malveaux, the family’s earliest recorded priest.
 There has always been a Father Malveaux.
 Joseph Malveaux, the patriarch when the family struck it rich off the oil boom.
 He came into his own when he was just 30, after Leonide and his wife met that tragic boating accident off the coast of Grand Isle.
 Andre Malveaux, their patriarch during the War Between the States.
-His peers looked down on him for collaborating with the Yankee invaders, but he laid the groundwork for Leonide and Joseph to bring the modestly wealthy to its current heights of power.
+His peers looked down on him for collaborating with the Yankee invaders.
+He also laid the groundwork for Leonide and Joseph to bring the modestly wealthy to its current heights of power.
 Benjamin Malveaux, the albino, dead in a lunatic asylum.
 Westley has nothing against the black sheep he was.

 There aren’t as many names from after the ‘60s.
 Thomas would say the family forgot itself then, relocating to Baton Rouge.
 Caroline’s father and uncles always believed her grandfather James weakened the family and left them to pick up the pieces, starting with moving the seat back to New Orleans.
 The Crescent City has always been their home.
 Caroline’s, too, even if she wasn’t raised here.